coding-tomato/vanillajs-timothy-book-browser/README.md

 - 🟢 Project setup to compose the site with Web Components.
 - 🟢 Client-side routing.
 - 🟢 Cross component communication through a State Manager.
-- ⚪️ A TanStack Query like state manager to sync and validate data fetching.
+- 🟢 ️A TanStack Query like state manager to sync and validate data fetching.
 - ⚪️ Styling to make it look nice (maybe some animations 🙃).

 ## Functionality

-- ⚪️ Be able to perform book searches.
+- 🟢  Be able to perform book searches by title.
 - ⚪️ Display a detailed book page.